With winter over, days getting longer, and weather getting warmer — it’s the perfect time to do some spring cleaning.

 Now is a great time to reboot your diet, your pantry, and your fridge.

 - Sign up for a Beachbody nutrition program and learn how to cook healthy recipes created by registered dietitians and nutrition experts.

 - Get the glass storage containers you need for meal prep.

 - Toss the expired soups and stocks you bought at the beginning of the pandemic and didn’t use.

 Dr. Smith shared this idea that we love: Evaluate where your time goes.

-As the world reopens, demands on our time will likely increase.
 Notice how you spend your time and what you do in a day or week.

 If something doesn’t feel intrinsically fulfilling and isn’t moving you closer to achieving a goal, consider limiting the amount of time you give it.

 Give yourself permission to say “no, thanks” so you have room for the activities and people that bring you joy.